Symbiotic behaviour in the Public Goods game with altruistic punishment: Model

 \section{Model}

 We study a variation of the public goods game, in which three strategies are present: cooperators ($ C $), defectors ($ D $), and punishers ($ P $).
 Players are located at the vertices of a square lattice of dimensions $ L \times L $, with periodic boundary conditions and interact with their first four neighbours (von Neumann neighbourhood).
 Initially, the strategies are randomly distributed with half of the players being $ D $, and the remaining half equally divided between $ C $ and $ P $, unless explicitly stated otherwise.
 The interaction between players is such that cooperators and punishers contribute equally to a common pool with one unit (cost, $ c = 1 $), whereas defectors do not.
 The accumulated total in the group is then multiplied by a synergy factor ($ r>1 $) and divided equally among all players in the group, irrespective of their strategy.
 When the player is a defector, a fine ($ \delta $) is discounted from its final payoff for each punisher present in its group.
-On the other hand, in addition to their investment, punishers also have to pay a fee ($ \gamma $) for each defector present in the group.
-We will use $ \gamma = \delta $ for simplicity.
+On the other hand, in addition to their investment, punishers also have to pay a fee ($ \gamma $) for each defector present in the group{, resulting in a decrease in payoff proportional to the number of defector neighbours.} We will use $ \gamma = \delta $ for simplicity.
 Therefore, the payoff for a given agent is given by:

-where $G$ is the group size, $N_C$ stands for the number of cooperative agents, $N_P$ for punishers and $N_D$ for defectors in the respective group.
+where $G$ is the group size, $N_C$ stands for the number of cooperative agents, $N_P$ for punishers and $N_D$ for defectors in the respective group, {including the central site}.

 For each player's payoff, we only take into account the group in which the player is the central site.
-That is, differently from the typical PPG game, we consider that each player only receives gains from one group.
-The results are qualitatively the same if we consider that each agent belongs to five groups (data not shown), corroborating the findings of~\cite{szolnoki_pre09c, szolnoki_pre11c}.
-In a sense, our model is similar to a classic Prisoner's Dilemma~\cite{hauert2003prisoner}.
+That is, differently from the typical PGG game, we consider that each player only receives gains from one group.
+The results are qualitatively the same if we consider that each agent belongs to five groups (data not shown), corroborating the findings of~\cite{szolnoki_pre09c,szolnoki_pre11c,hauert2003prisoner}.

 The dynamics of the system evolves by means of a Monte Carlo simulation: first, a random site $ X $ is chosen along with a random neighbour $ Y $, and then both payoffs are determined and compared via an imitation rule.
 The agent in site $ X $ will adopt agent $ Y $'s strategy with a probability given by the Fermi function